-As regards investments by the Company, the details of the same are provided under Note No. 07 forming part of the financial statements of the Company for the financial year 2021-22.
-Details of loans given to other persons covered under Section 186 of the Companies Act, 2013 are given in the Note No. 31 relating to related parties to the financial statements.
+As regards investments by the Company, the details of the same are provided under Note No. 07 forming part of the financial statements of the Company for the financial year 2022-23.
+Details of loans given to other persons covered under Section 186 of the Companies Act, 2013 are given in the Note No. 40.